signag/raspi-cam-srv/docs/PhotoSeries.md

 The *Photo Series* screen allows the management of different kinds of Photo Series and includes means for series configuration, lifecycle management, photo shooting and supervision.
 A series is a seqience of photos taken within specific time intervals.
-Special kinds of series are *Timelapse Series*, *Exposure Series* and *Focus Stacks*.
+Special kinds of series are [Timelapse Series](./PhotoSeriesTimelapse.md), [Exposure Series](./PhotoSeriesExp.md) and [Focus Stacks](./PhotoSeriesFocus.md).

 ![Timelapse Screen](img/Photoseries2.jpg)